Nihalpujari/ML_Practice/NLP/NLP Exam/AI CEO Strategic Intelligence Agent/README.md

 dashboard process; in-memory storage lives in one process's RAM.
 Persisting to disk lets every stage open the same store without re-embedding.

-**7. Light cleaning only (no stopword removal / stemming / lowercasing).**
+**7. Light cleaning at the source (no stopword removal / stemming / lowercasing).**
-Transformer embeddings are trained on natural language and rely on case, punctuation, and stopwords for meaning.
-Heavy cleaning helps BoW/TF-IDF, not embeddings.
-Only whitespace normalization and dropping near-empty docs are applied (kept as defensive code for future live data).
+Cleaning runs in the collection stage so the saved data is already clean and every downstream stage uses it consistently.
+Applied: whitespace normalization, drop near-empty docs, drop low-information navigation/listing pages (few unique words), and text de-duplication.
+Deliberately *avoided*: lowercasing, stopword removal, stemming, number/punctuation removal — transformer embeddings are trained on natural language and rely on case, punctuation, numbers, and stopwords for meaning (heavy cleaning helps BoW/TF-IDF, not embeddings).
+Rule: remove *noise*, never *meaning*.

 **8. No chunking.** Documents are short search snippets — already single-topic units.
 Chunking only helps long documents (e.g. PDFs), where one vector would blur many topics.